rohan-deshpande/hg-slackhooks/README.md

 ## Testing

+> **NOTE** Don't run any tests in your active repo!
+Create a test repo to run any kind of test.

 You can test any hg hook and command by running the following code in your terminal while inside the repo

 `hg --config hooks.pre-commit="export| grep HG_" commit`